WICG/webcomponents/proposals/custom-states-and-state-pseudo-class.md

 -   Give a way for custom element authors to expose varying states of the custom elements to custom element users
 -   Allow styling of custom elements that differ according state
 -   Allow styling of custom elements that differ according to state even when they are only accessible via shadow parts.
-That is, `element::part(x):state(y)` should work if `::part(x)` selects a custom element with state y..
+That is, `element::part(x):state(y)` should work if `::part(x)` selects a custom element with state y.

 ### Non-goals